 - R&P FTE Paid by Other (not including volunteers): The number of FTEs working on R&P who are paid from other (normally private) funding sources.
-Do not include unpaid volunteers. - Total Client/FTE Ratio: The ratio of the projected number of arrivals for FY 2021 and for FY 2022 to the number of FTEs working on R&P.

-R&P Volunteers and Co-Sponsors: The abstract should clearly indicate the number of volunteer hours worked by individual volunteers, as well as members of sponsorship groups for FY 2020 (actual), 2021 (estimated), and 2022 (projected).

-- # of R&P Community Sponsors (not including co-sponsors): Community sponsors are local teams of individuals, as well as formal and informal community groups, which are organized in coordination with a resettlement agency to provide clearly defined financial and/or in-kind contributions and volunteer services to the newly arriving refugees with whom they are paired. - # of R&P Co-Sponsors: Co-sponsors are community groups which have accepted in a (non-legally binding) written agreement with a resettlement agency the responsibility to provide, or ensure the provision of, reception and placement services to certain refugees sponsored by the agency.
+Do not include unpaid volunteers. - Total Client/FTE Ratio: The ratio of the projected number of arrivals for FY 2021 and for FY 2022 to the number of FTEs working on R&P. - R&P Volunteers and Co-Sponsors: The abstract should clearly indicate the number of volunteer hours worked by individual volunteers and co-sponsors as well as the number of co-sponsorship groups (number of groups and number of total individuals participating in groups) for FY 2021 (actual), 2022 (estimated), and 2023 (projected).
+The abstract should also list the number of refugees supported by co-sponsor groups.
+Note that FY 2021 actuals and FY 2022 estimates may include APA volunteers and co-sponsors. - # of R&P Co-Sponsors: Co-sponsors are community groups which have accepted in a (non-legally binding) written agreement with a resettlement agency the responsibility to provide, or ensure the provision of, reception and placement services to certain refugees sponsored by the agency.